birukl7/study-material-marketplace/README.md

 1. **Fork the Repository**: Click the "Fork" button on the repository page to create your own copy of the project.

-2. **Clone the Repository**: Clone the forked repository to your local machine using the following command: git clone https://github.com/your-username/study-material-marketplace.git
+2. **Clone the Repository**: Clone the forked repository to your local machine using the following command:  `git clone https://github.com/your-username/study-material-marketplace.git`

-3. **Install Dependencies**: Navigate to the project directory and install Composer dependencies using the following command:
+3. **Install Dependencies**: Navigate to the project directory and install Composer dependencies using the following command: `composer install`

-<button>composer install</button>

-4. **Set Up Laravel**: Set up the Laravel environment by running the following command: php artisan key:generate
+4. **Set Up Laravel**: Set up the Laravel environment by running the following command: `php artisan key:generate`

 5. **Make Changes**: Make your desired changes or additions to the project.